AstaJoks/poke-match/README.md

    - Located at the bottom of the site.
    - Contains social media icons which link to site developer's LinkedIn profile and Github.
+   - Links will open to a new tab to allow easy navigation for the user.

    <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1678555925/footer_xg02ro.webp" width="700px" height="auto"  alt="Footer"></p>

   ### Win Message

    - Final win message popup modal shows results of the game.
 It opens when game is finished.
-   - New Game button acts identically as Reset Button(On click, resets the game flips all cards back face down and move counter to 0) and close the win modal.
+   - New Game button acts identically as Reset Button(flips all cards back face down and move counter to 0) and close the win modal.

    <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1678556808/winn-message_axb95c.webp" width="500px" height="auto"  alt="Win Message and New Game Button"></p>